Ender Wiggin

-Andrew "Ender" Wiggin is a fictional character from Orson Scott Card's 1985 science fiction novel Ender's Game and its sequels (Speaker for the Dead, Xenocide, Children of the Mind, Ender in Exile), as well as in the first part of a spin-off series, Ender's Shadow.
+Andrew "Ender" Thomas Wiggin is a fictional character from Orson Scott Card's 1985 science fiction novel Ender's Game and its sequels (Speaker for the Dead, Xenocide, Children of the Mind, Ender in Exile), as well as in the first part of a spin-off series, Ender's Shadow.
 The book series itself is an expansion of Card's 1977 short story "Ender's Game."

 In the 2013 film adaptation of Ender's Game, Ender is portrayed by Asa Butterfield.

 Ender's Game

 In the first book of the series, Ender's Game, Ender is the youngest and most well-rounded of three children; his parents received permission to have a third child, which is rare because of the state's strict two-child policy.
 His existence was called for by a program aiming at producing commanders for humanity's war against the Formics, or "Buggers".

 Ender is bullied at school for being a "Third", particularly by a bully named Stilson.
 After Stilson engages him in a fight, Ender beats him up so severely that the boy is hospitalized and subsequently dies, although Ender does not learn of this until much later.
 Ender is tormented by his brother Peter, a sadist, who resents the attention Ender gets from the military.
 His sister, Valentine, is his protector and only friend.
 When he is accepted into Battle School, he is brokenhearted at leaving her, but she assures him that they will always have a bond.

 Battle School is an Earth-orbiting space station that trains and evaluates military child prodigies, with the goal of finding the leader they need to win the war.
 Ender is exposed to significant emotional anguish and physical danger, but it soon becomes clear that he is an exceptional individual, even among the elite students.
 Ender excels in academics, his main interest being a team-based three-dimensional laser tag competition in the zero-g Battle Room.
 He becomes a masterly player and strategist, and is eventually assigned command of Dragon Army.
 He molds this group of unwanted students into the most successful army in the history of the school.

 Ender's unprecedented success engenders his fellow commanders' jealousy, who subject him to torment.
 The lead bully, Bonzo, attempts to kill Ender in the shower, but fails.
 Ender kills Bonzo without knowing it.

 With time running short, he is transferred directly to Command School on Eros, bypassing other schools Battle School graduates would normally attend.
 There he trains in interstellar fleet combat with holographic simulators.
 After Ender masters the game, it changes from one with direct control of ships to one where he relays commands to his classmates from Battle School: Julian "Bean" Delphiki, Alai, Shen, Petra Arkanian, Dink Meeker, Crazy Tom, Hot Soup, Fly Molo, Vlad, Dumper, and Carn Carby.
 Under the tutelage of Mazer Rackham, the legendary savior of humanity in the previous war, Ender and his trusted companions take on a grueling series of ever more difficult battle simulations and emerge victorious every time.